pgonzaleznetwork/HappySoup.io/README.md

 * We use CORS to validate HTTP requests made from a web browser.
 * Once CORS is validated, we check that the request contains a cookie, which is encrypted.
 The cookie is then used to retrieve a server-side session.
 If the session does not exist or has expired, the user is sent back to the login page.
 * Once the server-side session is verified, we check that the user has a valid session with their Salesforce org.
 If the user doesn't have a valid session with Salesforce, we send the user back to the login page.

+## Why Happy Soup is better than the MetadataComponentDependency API

+Happy Soup is built on top of the MetadataComponentDependency tooling API.
+While this API is great, it has huge limitations that make it hard to work with (**spolier**: we bypass all these!):

+* Custom field names are returned without the object name and without the _ _ c suffix.
+For example Opportunity.Revenue__c becomes "Revenue".
+This makes it very hard to know which fields are actually being referenced.
+The only way around this is to manually and painfully retrieve additional information through the Tooling and Metadata API.

+* Validation rules names are also returned without the object prefix, so Account.ValidationRule becomes ValidationRule.
+If you want to export this via package.xml, again you'd have to use other APIs to retrieve this information.

+* The MetadataComponentDependency API does not return objects referenced via a lookup field.
+For example, if you have a custom field Account.RelatedToAnotherObject__c pointing to